ertugrulgaripardic/ERP-SQL-Integration/README.md

 ## Project Steps
 1. **Start**
-    - Initiate the data extraction process.
+    - Initiate the data extraction process here.

 2. **Connect to Remote Computer**
     - Use Microsoft Terminal Services Client (MSTSC) to establish a remote desktop connection to the target machine hosting the Nebim ERP system.